Szymon Sobczak

-Szymon Sobczak (born 7 December 1992) is a Polish professional footballer who plays as a striker for Ekstraklasa club Arka Gdynia.
+Szymon Sobczak (born 7 December 1992) is a Polish professional footballer who plays as a striker for II liga club Podhale Nowy Targ.

 Early life

 Sobczak was born in 1992 in Poland.
 He is a native of Zakopane, Poland.

 Career

 Having spent most of his youth career with Wisła Kraków, Sobczak started his senior career with Ekstraklasa club Górnik Zabrze.
 In 2012, he was sent on loan to I liga club Bruk-Bet Termalica Nieciecza.
 In 2013, he moved on loan to third-tier outfit Calisia Kalisz.
 In 2014, he left Górnik on loan again, this time joining ROW 1964 Rybnik, before moving there on a permanent basis following his loan spell.
 In 2015, he moved to MKS Kluczbork for a brief period, before joining Stal Mielec in early 2016.
 After spending a year-and-a-half in Mielec, Sobczak moved to Podbeskidzie Bielsko-Biała.
 In 2018, he returned to Stal.
 In early 2019, he joined Stomil Olsztyn.
 In 2020, he signed for Polish side Jagiellonia Białystok.
 In 2021, he moved to Zagłębie Sosnowiec.
 He was regarded as one of the club's most important players.

 On 30 June 2023, Sobczak returned to his maiden club Wisła Kraków on a one-year deal, with an extension option.
 Initially a back-up striker, he earned a regular spot in the starting line-up in November, and enjoyed a run of good form the following month, scoring thrice in three league games, which earned him Player of the Month honours.

 He was named in the starting line-up for the 2023–24 Polish Cup final against Pogoń Szczecin on 2 May 2024; the game ended with Wisła winning 2–1 after extra time.
 In the 2023–24 season, he recorded 10 goals and six assists in 35 appearances across all competitions, as Wisła decided not to extend his contract.

 On 25 June 2024, he signed a two-year deal with fellow I liga club Arka Gdynia.
+He scored 13 goals in 33 league appearances as Arka finished the 2024–25 season as champions.
+After promotion to the Ekstraklasa, he was rarely used and featured mainly as a substitute.

+On 19 February 2026, Sobczak terminated his contract with Arka and returned to Zagłębie Sosnowiec on a two-and-a-half-year deal.
+He stayed goalless in twelve league appearances as Zagłębie suffered relegation to the III liga.
+He left the club on 3 July 2026.

+On 23 July 2026, Sobczak agreed to join II liga side Podhale Nowy Targ.